Ultrasound scan for ovarian cancer

 Your specialist may ask you to have a CT scan to show the ovaries more clearly.
 Sometimes though, it is not possible to diagnose ovarian cancer for certain without an operation.

-If your specialist thinks it unlikely that you have cancer, but cannot completely rule it out, they may ask you to come back for a repeat ultrasound scan in 3 months time, to see if anything has changed.
+If your specialist thinks it is unlikely that you have cancer, but cannot completely rule it out, they may ask you to come back for a repeat ultrasound in a few months to see if anything has changed.

 Preparing for your scan